ajianaz/micropack_ui_kit/task/task.md

 - Widget tests for UI components and interactions
 - Theme adaptation and switching tests
 - Example app integration and validation
+- Comprehensive testing of all components with 24 test cases across 8 test files
+- Fixed missing imports, constructor parameters, and method calls in test files
+- Added necessary dependencies for testing and resolved data type errors
+- Created testing summary documentation with detailed test results
+- Validated all components in both light and dark themes

 #### Example App Enhancements